Shingles is an infection that causes a painful rash. Get advice from 111 as soon as possible if you think you have it.

 Try to avoid:

-- pregnant women who have not had chickenpox before
+- pregnant people who have not had chickenpox before

 - people with a weakened immune system – like someone having chemotherapy

-- babies less than 1 month old – unless it's your own baby, as they should be protected from the virus by your immune system
+- babies less than 1 month old – unless you gave birth to them, as your baby should be protected from the virus by your immune system

 Stay off work or school if the rash is still oozing fluid (weeping) and cannot be covered, or until the rash has dried out.

-You're only infectious to others while the rash oozes fluid.
+You can only spread the infection to other people while the rash oozes fluid.

 You can cover the rash with loose clothing or a non-sticky dressing.